tapir-test/tapir-website/_docs/gettingstarted/Running_your_first_Tapir_Test_Case.md

   <div class="panel-body">
   The tests are executed by using the headless browser <a href="http://htmlunit.sourceforge.net/">HtmlUnit</a>.
 Therefore you won't see any browser interaction while running the test.
-If you are behind a proxy consult <a href="{{ "/docs/usingtapir/http-proxy/" | prepend: site.baseurl }}">this page</a> for information.
+If you are behind a proxy consult <a href="{{"/docs/usingtapir/general-properties/#http-proxy" | prepend: site.baseurl}}">this page</a> for information.

   In case you want to run your test with another browser, you could modify the <i>test.properties</i> located in <i>src/test/resources</i> by switching the